pinax/pinax-images/docs/index.md

 ## Quickstart

-Install the development version:
+To install pinax-images:

     pip install pinax-images

 Add `pinax.images` to your `INSTALLED_APPS` setting:

     INSTALLED_APPS = (
-        # ...
+        ...
         "pinax.images",
-        # ...
+        ...
     )

-`pinax-images`-specific settings can be found in the [Settings](settings.md) document.
+`pinax-images`-specific settings can be found in the [Settings](./settings.md) document.

 Add an entry to your `urls.py`:

     url(r"^ajax/images/", include("pinax.images.urls", namespace="pinax_images")),

-Follow directions in the [Usage](usage.md) document for adding image collection functionality to your application.
+Refer to [Usage](./usage.md) for adding image collection functionality to your application.

 ## Dependencies